nominalaeon/guides/javascript/es5-class-pattern.md

 The slighlty longer version is, only do this if you truly understand variable scoping.
 If you're still new to JavaScript, keep your default linter settings and rearrange the function declarations of this pattern to be at the top.
 Basically reverse order the entire pattern, it's okay, it's still very useful.

-Seriously, if you create and then proliferate a misqueue of variable declarations you are in for a world of debugging hell.
+If you create and then proliferate a misqueue of variable declarations you are in for a world of debugging hell, but it's my opinion that linting for this cures the symptom instead of the horrible life choices that created them.

 > &nbsp;
 >